GPTP-workshop/gptp-workshop.github.io/contributions.md

 ## Sponsors

-We are actively looking for sponsors for 2025.
+We are actively looking for sponsors for 2026.
-If you're interested in sponsoring GPTP 2025, contact [Alexander Lalejini](https://lalejini.com) at lalejina [at] gvsu [dot] edu!
+If you're interested in sponsoring GPTP 2026, contact [Stephen Kelly](https://creativealgorithms.ca) at spkelly [at] mcmaster [dot] ca!